How To Incorporate Seasonal Vegetables Into Your Balcony Garden

 Balcony gardening can raise ethical questions about urban resource use.
 For example, water usage in drought-prone areas should be carefully managed.
 Furthermore, gardeners should be conscious of the environmental impact of purchasing non-native plants or excessive plastic containers.
 Whenever possible, prioritize sustainable materials and practices.

-See also Create A Stylish Balcony Garden With Minimal Effort
+See also How To Create A Cozy Reading Nook In Your Balcony Garden

 Limitations and Future Research